-So instead of being worried by volatility, be prepared.
-A well-defined investment plan tailored to your goals and financial situation can help you be ready for the normal ups and downs of the market, and take advantage of opportunities as they arise.
+Instead of being worried by volatility, be prepared.
+A well-defined investing plan tailored to your goals and financial situation can help you be ready for the normal ups and downs of the market, and to take advantage of opportunities as they arise.

-"Market volatility should be a reminder for you to review your investments regularly and make sure you consider an investment strategy with exposure to different areas of the markets—U.S. small and large caps, international stocks, investment-grade bonds—to help match the overall risk in your portfolio to your personality and goals," says Dowd.
+"Market volatility should be a reminder for you to review your investments regularly and make sure you consider an investing strategy with exposure to different areas of the markets—US small- and large-caps, international stocks, investment-grade bonds—to help match the overall risk in your portfolio to your personality and goals," says Dowd.

-Market downturns may be upsetting, but history shows that the U.S. stock market has been able to recover from declines and can still provide investors with positive long-term returns.
-In fact, over the past 35 years, the market has experienced an average drop of 14% from high to low during each year but still had a positive annual return more than 80% of the time.
+Market downturns may be upsetting, but history shows that the US stock market has been able to recover from declines and can still provide investors with positive long-term returns.
+In fact, during the past 35 years, the market has experienced an average drop of 14% from high to low during each calendar year, but still had a positive annual return in more than 80% of the calendar years in this period.

-If you are nervous when the market goes down, you may not be in the right investments.
-Your time horizon, goals, and tolerance for risk are key factors in helping to ensure that you have an investment strategy that works for you.
+If you are nervous when the market goes down, the risk level of your portfolio may not be an appropriate fit for you.
+Your time horizon, goals, and tolerance for risk are key factors in helping to ensure that you have an investing strategy that works for you.

 Even if your time horizon is long enough to warrant an aggressive portfolio, you have to be comfortable with the short-term ups and downs you'll encounter.
 If watching your balances fluctuate is too nerve-racking for you, think about reevaluating your investment mix to find one that feels right.

 But be wary of being too conservative, especially if you have a long time horizon, because strategies that are more conservative may not provide the growth potential you need to achieve your goals.
-Set realistic expectations, too.
-That way, it may be easier to stick with your long-term investment strategy.
+Set realistic expectations too.
+That way, it may be easier to stick with your long-term investing strategy.

 Attempting to move in and out of the market can be costly.
-Research studies from independent research firm Morningstar show that the decisions investors make about when to buy and sell funds cause those funds to perform worse than they would have had the investors simply bought and held the same funds.1
+Research studies from independent research firm Morningstar show that the decisions investors make about when to buy and sell funds cause those investors to perform worse than they would have had the investors simply bought and held the same funds.2

 If you could avoid the bad days and invest during the good ones, it would be great—the problem is, it is impossible to consistently predict when those good and bad days will happen.
 And if you miss even a few of the best days, it can have a lingering effect on your portfolio.